singlestore-labs/singlestore-logistics-sim/README.md

 terraform apply
 ```

-3. Grafana, Studio, and Prometheus is running locally on the logistics-dashboard which you can access via the following port forwarding options:
+3. Grafana, Studio, and Prometheus are running locally on the logistics-dashboard which you can access via the following port forwarding options:

 ```bash
 gcloud compute ssh logistics-dashboard -- -L 9090:localhost:9090 -L 3000:localhost:3000 -L 8080:localhost:8080
 ```

-## Redpanda Topic Schemas
+## Redpanda topic schemas

 The [simulator](simulator) is a go program which generates package histories and writes them into Redpanda topics.